|

 You'll die as you lived, in a flash of the panties.
 Man, the early 00s were such a weird fucking period in media history.
 For those of us in the US, coming fresh off the heels of the experimental punk-ass attitude of the 90s, the following decade was defined by the extreme changes in technology and the increased affordability (and later, necessity) of home internet services, fundamentally altering the way many of us encountered new shows to watch.
 With the rise of communities bent on releasing and subtitling foreign cartoons (especially anime, which was in its, what, fourth major worldwide boom at that point?), amidst changing conservative attitudes about what should or shouldn't be allowed on national television, many teens and young adults turned to anime to get their fix of cool new cartoons that didn't feel like they were always talking down to them.
 And while I wouldn't call a show like Ikki Tousen the pinnacle of that era's experimentation, or even the pinnacle of anything in particular, watching it with that context in mind made me realize what an incredibly high bar it must have set for the entire subgenre of anime that would later follow in its footsteps.

 I don't know how many Nelsons this hold is comprised of, but I bet all of them are feeling a little hot under the collar about it.
-Boob jiggle and pervy camera angles have been around in anime since forever, tracing at least as far back as 1973's Cutey Honey (and probably even further), but it wasn't until roughly around the late 90s-early 00s when shows built entirely around nothing but fanservice really blossomed into their own self-contained genre.
+Boob jiggle and pervy camera angles have been around in anime since forever, tracing at least as far back as 1973's Cutie Honey (and probably even further), but it wasn't until roughly around the late 90s-early 00s when shows built entirely around nothing but fanservice really blossomed into their own self-contained genre.
 And while Ikki Tousen has reasonably enough plot to classify it as more of a shounen action series than a softcore porn series, I feel almost beyond a shadow of a doubt that it set a clear standard from which most modern horny fighting anime is still derived to this very day.
 You can still see echoes of Ikki Tousen's masterful money-shot poses in nearly every single "high schoolers fight each other" type anime out there, from Sekirei to Maken-Ki to Kämpfer and back again.
 And although the series honestly gives other hentai classics like Agent Aika a run for their money in terms of sheer pantyshots-per-minute, it still attempts to deliver some vague semblance of a tale in the process, no matter how eye-rolling it becomes to try and take it seriously.

 The real reason they make anime girls' boobs so big is because that's where the Lore is stored.
 That's not to suggest there's a particularly impactful story here - if you've seen one delinquent high school fight club anime, you've kind of seen them all - but the setting and tone and visual horniness of the show make such a bizarre clash together that, even in the face of its now-countless spiritual successors, it culminates in a weird and somewhat difficult to categorize brew of identities.
 Because while, yes, on the whole it is most definitely an overtly sexual menagerie of hotties committing impossibly slick fighting moves against each other, it's all held together by the characters engaging in what is essentially just LARPing war scenarios from Romance of The Three Kingdoms.